 as those are simply inconsistent with our real divine nature.
-We have to realise by proper kind of education that hatred and jealousy, non-cooperation and selfishness are only foreign to our real nature.
-They are there so long as we partake of our an mal nature.
+We have to realise by proper kind of education that hatred and jealousy, non-cooperation and seltishness are only foreign to our real nature.
+They are there so long as we partake of our animal nature.
 Vivekananda, therefore, rightly stressed on re-orientation of the programme of education.
-We are taught from the beginning to earn, to be rich, to enjoy life and to purchase for us a leader-one who was dead to the work-a-day life of the common man-soaring high-far above the world of dust and heat.
-He was intensely practical and was never a dreamer and idealist.
-He would have the best of the West as he would have the best of the Eastthe best of the past as the best of the presentthe best of the white as the best of the blackthe best of the man irrespective of the caste, cline or colour.
+We are taught from the beginning to earn, to be rich, to enjoy life and to purchase for us a leader-one who was dead to the work-a-day life of the common man-soaring high-far above the world of dust and heat. intensely practical and was never a dreamer and idealist.
+He would have the best of the West as he would have the best of the East the best of the past as the best of the present the best of the white as the best of the blackthe best of the man irrespective of the caste, cline or colour.
 He was no advocate for the life of a recluse-he was intolerant of laziness

 I may be a little bubble of water, and you may be a mountain-high wave.

-Never mind !
+Never mind!
 The infinite ocean is the background of me as well as of you.

-Mine is also that infinite ocean of life, of powers of spirituality, as well as g g yours.
-I am already joined-from my very birth, from the very fact of my g life-I am in Ycga, with that infinite life, and infinite goodness, and infinite g power, as you are, mountain-high though you may be.
+Mine is also that infinite ocean of life, of powers of spirituality, as well as ground the spirituality of the spirituality. yours.
+I am aheady joined-from my very birth, from the very fact of my life-I am in Yega, with that infinite life, and infinite goodness, and infinite power, as you are, mountain-high though you may be.
 Therefore, teach this lifeyours.
-I am aheady joined-from my very birth, from the very fact of my g life-I am in Ycga, with that infinite life, and infinite goodness, and infinite power, as you a e, mountain-high though you may be.
-Therefore, teach this life-saving, great, ennobling grand doctrine to your children, even from their very saving, great, ennobling grand doctrine to your children, even from their very g birth ' You need not teach them Advaitism ; teach them Dvaitism, or any 'ism' you please, but we have seen that this is the common 'ism' all through India ; this marvellous doctrine of the soul, commonly believed in by all sects.
-Swami Vivekananda name, that at the cost of the dearest of our virtues.
+I am already joined-from my very birth, from the very fact of my life-I am in Ycga, with that infinite life, and infinite goodness, and infinite power, as you are, mountain-high though you may be.
+Therefore, teach this life-saving, great, ennobling grand doctrine to your children, even from their very saving, great, ennobling grand doctrine to your emidien, over the birth!

+You need not teach them Advaitism; teach them Dvaitism, or any 'ism' gou please, but we have seen that this is the common 'ism' all through India; this marvellous doctrine of the soul, commonly believed in by all sects.

+name, that at the cost of the dearest of our virtues.
 We are never taught that the whole and only purpose of education is discovery of Self.
-"Give me", Vivekananda said, "hundred Brahmacharis prepared to sactifice their life for the suffering humanity and I will revolutionise the world".
-The kind of education he wanted was to consist of such a course of training as would make the learners acquire nerves of steel and muscles of iron, to acquire complete freedom from the transmels of fear and at the same time to acquire he very essence of the culture of he past.
-He used always to emphasise on the Custodian of a nation's education that they had a hely task for them to do-that everything depended on them so far as the making of a nation was concerned.
-We have so far laid too much stress on the intellectual side of the man-ve have so long neglected the education of the heart.
-The result of such education is, as we see, strife in and strife out-one war is hardly over while another is threatened.
+"Give me", Vivekananda said, "hundred" Brahmacharis prepared to sactifice their life for the suffering humanity and I will revolutionise the world".
+The kind of education he wanted was to consist of such a course of training as would make the learners acquire nerves of steel and muscles of iron, to acquire complete freedom from the transmels of fear and at the same time to acquire he very essence of the culture of the past.
+He used always to emphasise on the Custodian of a nation's education that they had a hely task for them to do-that everything depended on them so far as the making of a nation vas concerned.
+We have so far laid too much stress on the intellectual side of the man-ve have so long neglected the education of the heart. of such education is, as we see, strife in and strife out-one war is hardly over while another is threatened.
 What India needs most is a new system of education based exactly on the line suggested by the sa d great Saint.